 Extremist groups like the Islamic State and Al Qa’eda are active within Niger.
 Take extra precautions while travelling including avoiding travel at night.

-The Canadian Government may be limited in the help it can provide to travellers who find themselves in need of assistance in rural areas of Niger.
+The Canadian government may be limited in the help it can provide to travellers who find themselves in need of assistance in rural areas of Niger.

 Even within Niamey, travellers should to avoid restaurants and night clubs where Westerners usually congregate.
 These could be targets for crime or terrorism.

 Water in Niger should is often contaminated and should not avoided.
-A traveller’s diarrhea kit as well as cholera, typhoid and hepatitis A vaccinations are highly recommended.
+A travellers’ diarrhea kit as well as cholera, typhoid and hepatitis A vaccinations are highly recommended.

-What Should I Take To Niger?
+What Should I Take to Niger?

 Canadian Embassy in Niger